Overwhelmingly positive feedback – Heartland Reverse Mortgage 2020 survey

 Building value at its strongest in recent years

-Building values remain healthy and building activity had its strongest quarter in three years, spelling good news for homeowners exploring the option of releasing the value in their homes through a reverse mortgage.
+Building activity had its strongest quarter in three years, spelling good news for homeowners looking to free up equity through a reverse mortgage.

 Mortgage-free no more?

-With recent statistics pointing to a softening in the New Zealand market, and news that the number of mortgage-free households continues to decline, Kiwis are beginning to question their spending.
+With statistics indicating that the number of mortgage-free households is on the decline, Kiwis are beginning to question their spending.

 The cost of living well